SergioBonaqueGonzalez/Sloan-Visual-Acuity-Eye-Chart-Optotype/README.md

         - Dimensions in pixels of the screen in number of vertical and horizontal pixels.

-        - Maximum lines of the optotype.
+        - Maximum lines of the optotype to be plotted.

         YOU CAN MODIFIED THESE VARIABLES DIRECTLY INTO THE SCRIPT, LINES 19-23.